marina-msl/CRUDSpringBoot/README.md

 # CRUDSpringBoot

-Implementing API Books to practice SpringBoot skills and how to build an API.
+<br>Implementing API Books to practice SpringBoot skills and how to build an API.
-Suggests are always wecolme! :)
+<br>Suggests are always wecolme! :)